Get rental property insurance

-Finding great tenants involves a lot of research and time, and a real estate agent will streamline the process and help you avoid pitfalls.
+It can be a good alternative if you have little time to devote to tenant search.
+Finding good tenants requires a lot of time and effort, and this is where a real estate agent can help streamline the process and avoid pitfalls.
 Whether or not you decide to use the services of a professional, always remember to do a credit check and ask for references so you don’t get trapped with unreliable tenants.

 You should also consult a lawyer or notary to help you draft a lease agreement you feel comfortable with.
 Some details you don’t want to forget are: how many people can occupy the rental, what insurance is required on their part, who is responsible for paying for utilities and the consequences for not meeting obligations.
-The clearer it is, the less likely you are to run into issues with your tenants.
+The more detailed and clear it is, the less likely you are to run into issues with your tenants.

 Have your home inspected

 Another important thing to do before the tenants move in is to have your home inspected.
-Structural problems and cosmetic issues crop up in all buildings over time.
-Have an inspector make a list of all problems and then get them fixed before your tenants arrive in order to avoid any potential legal action.
-A major cleaning and a fresh coat of paint will also do wonders for your relationship with your new tenants.
+Since structural problems and cosmetic issues crop up in all buildings over time,. you should check your home thoroughly.
+In some cases, hiring an inspector to assess the state of your house and flag urgent repairs may be a good way to avoid any problems.
+Plus, a major cleaning and a fresh coat of paint will also do wonders for your relationship with your new tenants!

-Renting your home is about keeping your property even though you're not living there and using it to generate a profit.
+Renting your home is about meeting new people and using it to generate a profit.
 Unlike selling, it's a long-term commitment, but it can be a great experience from both a personal and a financial standpoint!

 The Personal refers to The Personal General Insurance Inc. in Quebec and The Personal Insurance Company in all other provinces and territories of Canada.